Kuk Harrell: Mary J. Blige, Growing Pains / "Just Fine"

 The single "Just Fine" off of Mary J. Blige's Growing Pains was released in the U.S. on October 19, 2007.
 Harrell produced Blige's vocals on the track, which earned a Grammy nomination for Best Female R&B Vocal Performance.
 Harrell produced the majority of the vocals on the album, and co-wrote the song "Come To Me (Peace)".

 Growing Pains has been certified 2× Platinum by RIAA and Gold by the BPI.

 This single "Just Fine", was No. 41 on Rolling Stone's list of the 100 Best Songs of 2007.
 "Just Fine" received another Grammy nomination in 2008 for Best Remixed Recording, Non-Classical.

 It was a successful chart single, peaking at No. 22 on the U.S. Billboard Hot 100 and No. 13 on the UK Singles Chart, while also topping the American Hot Dance Club Play chart.
 This single sold over 500,000 in the United States alone and over 700,000 worldwide making it eligible for Gold in the United States.

 Growing Pains won the Grammy on Feb 8, 2009 for "Best Contemporary R&B Album".

-In a recent interview, Harrell described working with Blige thusly:
+In a 2009 interview, Harrell described working with Blige thusly: